ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ### Asynchronous publisher and subscriber

-The following code example demonstrates an asynchronous Producer that sends a finite sequence of items from a given Iterator.
+The following code example demonstrates an asynchronous _cold_ Producer that sends a finite sequence of items from a given Iterator.

 The following code sample demonstrates an asynchronous Consumer that _pulls_ items one by one and logs received events.
+The comments show which code fragments are responsible for implementing which rules of the Reactive Streams specification.
+The GitHub repository also has blackbox and whitebox unit tests to verify that this consumer meets the specification using its TCK.

-The following code example demonstrates that the multicast Producer sends the same sequence of events (_[The quick brown fox jumps over the lazy dog](https://en.wikipedia.org/wiki/The_quick_brown_fox_jumps_over_the_lazy_dog)_ pangram) to multiple Subscribers.
+The following code example demonstrates that the _multicast_ Producer sends the same sequence of events (the same pangram) to multiple Subscribers.

 ```